Oklahoma Renewable Energy Guide

 Training a Renewable Workforce

-Oklahoma’s colleges and universities graduate an average of more than 200 electrical and electronics engineers and more than 150 construction and engineering technology technicians each year.
+Over the last five years, Oklahoma’s colleges and universities have averaged more than 285 graduates in electrical and electronics engineering and more than 170 construction and engineering technology technicians each year.

 TU is also home to the National Energy Policy Institute, a joint project between the university and the George Kaiser Family Foundation.

-Oklahoma saw a 39% growth rate over the last 10 years in Energy related programs, producing over 30,500 graduates.
+Oklahoma saw a 7% growth rate throughout the last 10 years in energy and engineering related programs, producing more than 32,500 graduates.

 Renewable Energy Degree Programs